 We will be happy to answer any queries and, with an appointment, give a tour of the farm and discuss it in more detail.
 But please do get in your application first as that will give us time to understand your background better.

 Even though we are currently thinking of Ethnic produce to Asain communities, we are open to other ideas - more bees, flowers, cold-pressed oil, essential oils, grains - if you have a niche, we could probably work together.
 We can sell to our existing CSA members.
 We foresee we would have 1000 CSA member families in 3 years.
 That is weekly.
 So we have ample opportunities to partner.

 Farm history / past uses of the property:

-The farm property is on the fertile flood plain of Wallkill river in New Paltz farmed for hundreds of years even before the Heugonet settlors bought it from the Native Americans.
-According to Ag Census of 19th century, the Heugonets grew profuse vegetable crops and grains.
-There was a large dairy farm on the 220 acre property in the early 20th Century.
+The farm property is on the fertile flood plain of Wallkill River in New Paltz farmed for hundreds of years even before the Heugonet settlers bought it from the Native Americans.
+According to the Ag Census of the 19th century, the Heugonets grew profuse vegetable crops and grains.
+There was a large dairy farm on the 220-acre property in the early 20th Century.
 Berries grew really well on the property.
-We bought the 45 acre sub-divided property in 2016 from previous owners who had hay/horses.
-The property is suitable and eligible for organic certification - that we plan to apply for soon.
+We bought the 45-acre sub-divided property in 2016 from previous owners who had hay/horses.
+The property is suitable and eligible for organic certification, we just haven't gotten around to do it yet.

 Infrastructure and equipment:

 Deer Fencing (Spring 2020)

 Water access description: